Cherry Creek Falls in Marckworth State Forest by King Benchmark / 櫻桃溪瀑布

 Dog-Friendly: yes

-After a quick visit to the north end, I explored more of the state forest.
+After a quick visit to the north end of the state forest, I returned to explore more of it.
 This time, I began from the southwest and looped around the open space that harbored 32 mixed-use trails.
-I also added a scenic stop at the famous falls atop the valley.
+I also added a scenic stop at the famous falls atop the creek valley.

-The trailhead outside the forest soon entered the boundary past the private homes.
-Then I headed downhill to Creekside Trail beside Cherry Creek.
-A man and his goofy Great Dane en route were the only ones around on a walk.
+The trail outside the forest soon entered the boundary past the private homes.
+I headed downhill and soon picked up Creekside Trail beside Cherry Creek.
+A man and his goofy Great Dane en route were the only ones around on a walk on this rainy day.

 See more trip photos here.

-The route offered river valley views with vibrant but boggy green.
-It drizzled en route and would soon turn into heavy rain by the falls.
-Meanwhile, the side trails gave options to join the upper network above the hillside.
+The route offered spotty valley views with vibrant but boggy green.
+Meanwhile, it drizzled en route and would turn into heavy rain at the falls.
+Meanwhile, several side paths joined the trail network above the hillside.

-At mile two was a faded yellow car wedging between tree trunks by the trail.
-It seemed to have been around long as I pondered the backstory.
-Cherry Creek Falls was only under a mile over numerous muddy puddles.
+At mile two was a faded yellow car wedging between tree trunks.
+It seemed to have been around long as I quietly pondered its backstory.
+“Who are you, Dierdra?”
+Cherry Creek Falls was only under a mile over many muddy puddles.

 Cherry Creek Falls panorama